Port Jervis High School

 Port Jervis High School (PJHS or "Port") is a public high school in Deerpark, New York, with a Port Jervis postal address.
-A part of Port Jervis City School District, it is on U.S. Route 209, sharing a property with Anna S. Kuhl Elementary School.
+A part of Port Jervis City School District, it is on U.S. Route 209.

 Andrew Marotta, former principal of Port Jervis High, wrote a book about his experiences, The Principal, Surviving and Thriving: 125 Points of Wisdom, Practical Tips, and Relatable Stories for all School Principals.

 Its zone includes Port Jervis and sections of Deerpark, including Sparrow Bush, in Orange County.
 It also serves sections of Forestburgh and Mamakating in Sullivan County.

 History

 From circa 1928, the Montague Township School District of Montague Township, New Jersey sent its high school-aged students to Port Jervis High; the Montague district was the only New Jersey school district to send its students outside of New Jersey to complete certain grade levels.
 Because the Montague Township students graduated from Port Jervis High, they qualified for in-state tuition rates at universities in two states.

 In 2013 the Montague district decided to begin sending its students to High Point Regional High School instead, effective September 2014.
 Some parents sought to continue sending their children to Port Jervis High, so High Point officials were looking into possible agreements related to that.
 By 2017 all grade levels for high school students were to be sent to High Point HS.
 Families of 20 Port Jervis HS students resident in Montague opposed a New Jersey commissioner order saying they could not continue attending that school and got a settlement on June 20, 2016, that allowed them to complete their high school education there.

+Previously the high school shared its property with Anna S. Kuhl Elementary School.